 |>2.00 ct.||FL – VS1||VS2 – SI1||SI2||I1||I2 – I3|

 The Round cut diamond is versatile and looks beautiful in almost any engagement ring setting.
 When placed in intricate settings, they are just as beautiful when set on a simple band like a solitaire.
+Its design means that it will get you the most sparkle possible, and that your ring will never go out of style even as trends and fashions evolve.

 The Round cut diamond is the most expensive diamond cut.
 This is partly because of the high amount of diamond rough wasted with the cutting process.
 Due to lower yields, consumer prices rise.
+It also looks a little smaller than other diamonds that feature the same carat weight, but an elongated shape, such as the Marquise, Pear and Oval.